jdolny/Docs/docs/installation/server-installation.md

 on each Theopenem server.

 #### 1. Export Certificates from Toems-UI
-* Login to the Toems-UI from the server itself, do not do this remotely, these certificates are being installed on the Application Server itself, not an end user’s PC.
+* Login to the Toems-UI from the server itself, do not do this remotely, these certificates are being installed on the Application Server itself, not an end user's PC.
 * Select Admin Settings from the Navigation Menu
 * Select Certificates from the Sub Navigation Menu
 * Find the certificate with the Type Authority and click Export